 Screening for kinetoplastids (leishmaniasis, Chagas disease, human African trypanosomiasis)

-- Partners (since project start): AbbVie, USA; Anacor, USA; Astellas, Japan; AstraZeneca, Sweden; Bayer, Germany; Bioascent, UK; Bristol-Myers Squibb, USA; Celgene, USA; Centro National de Pesquisa em Energia e Materiais (CNPEM) LN Bio, Brazil; Drug Discovery Unit (DDU) at the University of Dundee, UK; E.I. du Pont de Nemours, USA; Eisai Co.
-Ltd, Japan; GlaxoSmithKline, Tres Cantos, Spain; Institut Pasteur Korea (IPK), South Korea; Johnson & Johnson, USA; Laboratory of Microbiology, Parasitology, and Hygiene (LMPH), University of Antwerp, Belgium; London School of Hygiene & Tropical Medicine (LSHTM), UK; Medicines for Malaria Venture (MMV), Switzerland; Merck (MSD), USA; Microbial Chemistry Research Foundation, Japan; Northwick Park Institute for Medical Research, UK; Pfizer, USA; Pfizer Animal Health, USA; Sanofi, France; Sanofi Merial, USA; Special Programme for Research and Training in Tropical Diseases (WHO-TDR); Takeda, Japan; TB Alliance, USA; Swiss Tropical and Public Health Institute (Swiss TPH), Switzerland; Shionogi & Co.
-Ltd, Japan; Sequella Inc, USA; University of Cape Town (UCT), South Africa.
+- Partners (since project start): AbbVie, USA; Anacor, USA; Astellas, Japan; AstraZeneca, Sweden; Bayer, Germany; Bioascent, UK; Bristol-Myers Squibb, USA; Celgene, USA; Centro National de Pesquisa em Energia e Materiais (CNPEM) LN Bio, Brazil; Drug Discovery Unit (DDU) at the University of Dundee, UK; EI du Pont de Nemours, USA; Eisai Co.
+Ltd, Japan; Eskitis Institute for Cell and Molecular Therapies, Griffith Institute for Drug Discovery (Australia); GlaxoSmithKline, Tres Cantos, Spain; Institut Pasteur Korea (IPK), South Korea; Johnson & Johnson, USA; IS Global, Institute for Global Health, Spain; Laboratory of Microbiology, Parasitology, and Hygiene (LMPH), University of Antwerp, Belgium; London School of Hygiene & Tropical Medicine (LSHTM), UK; Medicines for Malaria Venture (MMV), Switzerland; Merck (MSD), USA; Microbial Chemistry Research Foundation, Japan; Northwick Park Institute for Medical Research, UK; Pfizer, USA; Pfizer Animal Health, USA; Sanofi, France; Sanofi Merial, USA; Special Programme for Research and Training in Tropical Diseases (WHO-TDR); Takeda, Japan; TB Alliance, USA; Swiss Tropical and Public Health Institute (Swiss TPH), Switzerland; Shionogi & Co.
+Ltd, Japan; Sequella Inc, USA; University of Cape Town (UCT), South Africa; Walter Reed Army Institute of Research, USA.

 High-throughput screening (HTS) of core diversity libraries from several pharmaceutical companies (Sanofi, Takeda, Eisai, Merck, AbbVie) was completed against Leishmania donovani and Trypanosoma cruzi in 2014, in collaboration with screening partners (University of Dundee and Institut Pasteur Korea).
 Several new starting points are currently being followed up in hit profiling, annotation, and hit-to-lead programmes.
 A high-throughput screening assay which uses cidal axenic L. donovani was previously developed by the University of Dundee and is now part of DNDi’s routine VL screening cascade there, enabling the screening of very large collections (more than 50,000 compounds).